darbymccauley/snap_spec/README.md

 Updates from previous spectromenter:
   - Upgrading control code from Python 2 to Python 3
-  - Updating spectrometer from ROACH 1 to SNAP
+  - Updating spectrometer from ROACH to SNAP
   - Upgrading to dependency on casperfpga
+  - Building a correlator that works in the same way as the spectrometer

 Done under the instruction and advising of Professor Aaron Parsons of UC Berkeley.
 2022 Darby McCauley: darbymccauley@berkeley.edu